a little girl watering plants

 Maria Montessori told us:

-the child must live in an environment of beauty
+The child must live in an environment of beauty

 During the early years, the child absorbs what he sees, smells, touches and hears.
 So it's important to provide an attractive space.